Troubleshooting Windows containers on Docker

 docker system prune

-These are some of the most common Docker commands to troubleshoot containers.
-There are many other available that might come in handy as you build your Windows container environment.
+These Docker commands are some of the most common to troubleshoot containers.
+Many others are available that might come in handy as you build your Windows container environment.